 Learn more about the biennial conferences sponsored by AWSS.

 The Association for Women in Slavic Studies sponsors biennial conferences that take place in odd-numbered years.
 The last three conferences have been held in conjunction with the Southern Conference on Slavic Studies annual meeting, where participants are able to attend both conferences for one registration fee.
-We anticipate that the 2019 AWSS conference will also take place with the SCSS conference.
-Stay tuned for more information about the 2019 conference, which will take place in March in Mobile, Alabama.

 The 2017 conference, with the theme “Roots and Legacies of Revolution: Transformations for Women and Gender,” took place on 6-7 April at the Westin Alexandria in Alexandria, Virginia.
 The conference theme recognized the centennial of the Russian revolutions of 1917, which had a significant impact on the status and lives of women, as well as on the configuration of gender relations and representations throughout our region.
 Presentations drew attention to the roots of those revolutionary transformations in Slavic, East European, and Eurasian social, economic, political, literary, and creative practices and events of the nineteenth and early twentieth centuries.
 Moreover, as we are still living with the legacies of 1917, especially the effects on women and the post-Berlin Wall gender order, some presenters addressed more contemporary questions.
 Thus, while we commemorated the Russian revolutions, we welcomed papers across chronological and geographical spans from the tsarist era to the present day, from Berlin to Vladivostok.